awsdocs/amazon-pinpoint-user-guide/doc-source/monitoring-metrics.md

 # Amazon Pinpoint Metrics That Are Exported to CloudWatch<a name="monitoring-metrics"></a>

-The following sections describe the metrics that Amazon Pinpoint exports to CloudWatch\.
+The following topics describe the metrics that Amazon Pinpoint exports to CloudWatch\.

 **Topics**
 + [Metrics Related to Message Delivery](#monitoring-metrics-delivery)